ssvlabs/ssv/docs/specs/NETWORKING.md

 A possible implementation could be a node with a proxied network layer that uses websocket to communicate with worker nodes.

+The drawback is that the hub node becomes a point of failure, and it's a single instance and therefore will have downtime, but less than a full-blown stateful node.

 #### Subnet Partitions

 Subnet partitions separates a given set of subnets into `n` independent subsets of subnets,